prsavla/cse15l-lab-reports/labreport.md

 [user@sahara ~]$
 ```

-The command `cd` stands for change directory and it is used to change the current working directory.
+| Not an error | The command `cd` stands for change directory and it is used to change the current working directory.
 In this example, the current working directory is lecture1 and when `cd` is used with no command line arguments, you are taken to the home directory.

 ## Example #2: `cd` with a path to a directory
 ```
 [user@sahara ~]$ cd lecture1
 [user@sahara ~/lecture1]$
 ```
-When you use `cd` with a path to directory, you are entering the directory.
+| Not an error | When you use `cd` with a path to directory, you are entering the directory.
 In this case, the current working directory is the home directory and using `cd` with a path to `lecture1` changes the current working directory to `lecture1`.
 Note that in this case, `lecture1` has to be a sub directory of the home directory for this to work.

 ## Example #3: `cd` with a path to a file
 ```